 Avoid engaging in strenuous exercise during the post-IUI period.
 This is because high-impact physical activities could interfere with the conception process and decrease the likelihood of a successful pregnancy.

-If you want to continue regular exercise, it's better to stick to more moderate exercises, such as walking, yoga, or cycling.
-In addition to keeping your body fit, these exercises help increase blood flow to the uterus, which is necessary for a successful implantation.
+If you want to continue regular exercise, it's better to stick to moderate exercises, such as walking, yoga, or cycling.
+In addition to keeping your body fit, these exercises help increase blood flow to the womb, which is necessary for a successful implantation.

 Drink too much alcohol and caffeine